owncloud/docs/docs/build-the-docs.md

 ## Generating in PDF Format

-To generate the documentation in PDF format, you need to have `asciidoctor-pdf`, and GNU `make` installed.
+To generate the documentation in PDF format, you need to have `asciidoctor-pdf` and GNU `make` installed, as PDF generation isn't, _yet_, supported by Antora.
 To install asciidoctor-pdf, please refer to [the official installation instructions](https://asciidoctor.org/docs/asciidoctor-pdf/).
 To install GNU Make, please refer to the link below for your operating system: